PARK AT YOUR

 How many people lose their cars after booting?

 How frequent is car loss?
-Of the 653 unpaid boot citations, almost half resulted in loss of the vehicle at forced auction.
+Of the 653 unpaid boot citations, slightly less than half (45%) resulted in loss of the vehicle at forced auction.
+This is 9% of all boot citations, or 297 vehicles.

 In 11 cases, courts